openvinotoolkit/training_extensions/tensorflow_toolkit/ssd_detector/README.md

     ![BitVehicle TensorBoard](vlp/docs/tensorboard.png "TensorBoard for BitVehicle training")

-### Export to OpenVINO&trade;
+### Export to OpenVINO™

-To run the model via OpenVINO&trade;, freeze the TensorFlow graph and convert it to the OpenVINO&trade;  Internal Representation (IR) using the Model Optimizer:
+To run the model via OpenVINO™ , freeze the TensorFlow graph and convert it to the OpenVINO™   Internal Representation (IR) using the Model Optimizer:

 ```
 python3 tools/export.py --data_type FP32 --output_dir vlp/model/export vlp/config.py